-- other coverage you might have through your spouse's employer you could opt out of dental coverage - your dental needs if you don't expect to use many dental services you might prefer to opt out and put your Health Dollars in your health spending account - if you do not have enough Health Dollars to pay for the options you choose, then you pay the balance using after-tax payroll deductions.
+- other coverage you might have through your spouse's employer you could opt out of dental coverage.
+Keep in mind that the maximum amount payable will be based on the provincial dental or specialist fee guide.
+This means if you or your dependent's expense exceeds the provincial dental or specialist fee guide, you will not be reimbursed the entire cost of the claim - your dental needs if you don't expect to use many dental services you might prefer to opt out and put your Health Dollars in your health spending account - if you do not have enough Health Dollars to pay for the options you choose, then you pay the balance using after-tax payroll deductions.
 If you allocate funds to your Health Spending Account, then the after-tax payroll deductions can be claimed as an eligible expense (excluding provincial sales tax in Manitoba, Ontario and Quebec).